Hydrogen basics

 Did you know?

-Hydrogen occurs naturally on earth only in compound form with other elements in liquids, gases, or solids.
+On earth, hydrogen occurs naturally combined with other elements in liquids, gases, or solids.
 Hydrogen combined with oxygen is water (H2O).
-Hydrogen combined with carbon forms different compounds—or hydrocarbons—found in natural gas, coal, and petroleum.
+Hydrogen combined with carbon forms different compounds—or hydrocarbons—that are found in natural gas, coal, and petroleum.

 Hydrogen is an energy carrier

 Energy carriers transport energy in a usable form from one place to another.
-Hydrogen, like electricity, is an energy carrier that must be obtained from another substance.
-Hydrogen can be separated from a variety of sources including water, fossil fuels, or biomass and used as a source of energy or fuel.
-Hydrogen—in gaseous or liquid form—has the highest energy content of any common fuel by weight (about three times more than gasoline) but has the lowest energy content by volume.
-Even liquid hydrogen has only about one-fourth of the energy content as a comparable volume of gasoline.
+Elemental hydrogen is an energy carrier that generally presents as two hydrogen molecules (H2).
+Hydrogen can be produced, or separated, from a variety of sources—including water, fossil fuels, or biomass—and used as a source of energy or fuel.
+Hydrogen has the highest energy content of any common fuel by weight (about three times more than gasoline).
+However, it has the lowest energy content by volume as a liquid (about four times less than gasoline).

-It takes more energy to produce hydrogen (by separating it from other elements in molecules) than hydrogen provides when it is converted to useful energy.
-However, hydrogen is useful as an energy source/fuel because it has a high energy content per unit of weight, which is why it is used as a rocket fuel and in fuel cells to produce electricity on some spacecraft.
-Hydrogen is not widely used as a fuel now, but it has the potential for greater use in the future.
+Producing hydrogen (by separating it from other elements) requires more energy than hydrogen provides when converted to useful energy.
+Despite this deficit, hydrogen is useful as a fuel due to its high energy content per unit of weight, which is why it is used as a rocket fuel and in fuel cells to produce electricity on some spacecraft.
+Although not widely used as a fuel now, it has significant potential for future use.

-To produce hydrogen, it must be separated from the other elements in the molecules where it occurs.
-There are many different sources of hydrogen and ways for producing it for use as a fuel.
-The two most common methods for producing hydrogen are steam reforming and electrolysis (splitting water with electricity). esearchers are exploring other hydrogen production methods, or pathways.
+To use hydrogen, it first must be separated from the other elements it’s combined with in molecules.
+Hydrogen can be produced from many different sources and in various ways for use as a fuel.
+The two most common methods to produce hydrogen are steam-methane reforming and electrolysis (splitting water with electricity).
+Researchers are exploring other hydrogen production methods, or pathways.

-Electrolysis is a process that splits hydrogen from water using an electric current.
+Electrolysis splits hydrogen from water using an electric current.
 Electrolysis is commonly used in high school science classes to demonstrate chemical reactions and hydrogen production.
-On a large, commercial scale, the process may be referred to as power-to-gas, where power is electricity and hydrogen is gas.
-Electrolysis itself does not produce any byproducts or emissions other than hydrogen and oxygen.
-The electricity for electrolysis is currently provided by the electric power grid, which is supplied with a mix of renewable sources, nuclear energy, and fossil fuels.
+On a large, commercial scale, the process is sometimes called power-to-gas, where electricity is power and hydrogen is gas.
+Electrolysis is a clean process, producing only hydrogen and oxygen, with no other byproducts or emissions.
+The electricity for electrolysis comes from the electric power grid, which is supplied with a mix of renewable sources, nuclear energy, and fossil fuels.

-- Converting biomass into gas or liquids and separating the hydrogen
+- Thermochemical: Converting biomass into gas or liquids and then separating the hydrogen

-- Using solar energy technologies to split hydrogen from water molecules
+- Photolytic: Using solar energy to split water into hydrogen and oxygen

 Clean hydrogen production